 Building a recovery plan that supports a dancer’s physical, mental, and emotional well-being is essential for your return to the studio.
 To get you feeling your best, let’s build A Dancer’s Toolbox for Injury Recovery.

 And P.S.- don’t forget to grab your FREE downloadable toolbox below!

 When injured, dancers often feel a loss of control from what might typically be a structured routine.
 In attempts to regain some sense of normalcy, it’s common to desire control over other factors of life.
 Case in point(e): your diet.
 This usually translates into controlled eating habits or restrictive rules as a means to “prevent” weight gain while away from the studio.

 The problem, however, is that the body’s recovery process requires nourishment in the form of calories and nutrients, both of which come from food.
 And while you might not be able to utilize your time in the studio right now, this can be an opportunity to listen and learn more about your body’s needs.
-Practice mindful eating techniques, honor your intuitive hunger, fullness, and satisfaction cues at meals.
+Practice mindful eating techniques, and honor your intuitive hunger, fullness, and satisfaction cues at meals.
 Here are a few helpful articles to help you along the way:

 But to further your body’s recovery, let’s break down a few key elements of your recovery nutrition toolbox:

 The macronutrients of a dancer’s recovery

 Balancing the three macronutrients from food: carbohydrates, protein, and fat is not just essential to your dancing fuel mix but is also important for your injury recovery.
 Each macronutrient is involved in specific metabolic processes that support your body’s ability to rebuild, repair, and rejuvenate.